strimzi/strimzi-kafka-operator/HACKING-cli-image.md

 docker run -ti --name strimzi-dev-cli -v $HOME/.kube:/root/.kube -v /var/run/docker.sock:/var/run/docker.sock -v $DEV_DIR:/root/devel -v $HOME/.m2:/root/.m2:cached quay.io/mstruk/strimzi-dev-cli /bin/sh
 ```

-Note: If you exit the container or it gets shut down, as long as it's not manually deleted you can reattach and continue interactive session:
+Note: If you exit the container or it gets shut down, as long as it's not manually deleted you can reattach and continue the interactive session:

     docker start strimzi-dev-cli
     docker attach strimzi-dev-cli

-Having starterd the interactive session you are now in the development environment where you have all the necessary tools including `docker`, `kind`, `kubectl`, `git`, `mvn` and all the rest you need to build Strimzi project.
+Having started the interactive session you are now in the development environment where you have all the necessary tools including `docker`, `kind`, `kubectl`, `git`, `mvn` and all the rest you need to build the Strimzi project.

 If you're using Kind for your local Kubernetes cluster you may want to check that everything works: